 - Health Center Charges

 - Tuition & Fee Penalties

 Please note that the UO Duck Store (bookstore) is a separate entity.
 Therefore, charges for textbooks will not be applied to the student acount.

 - What does the term 'Tuition and Fees' mean?

 - Tuition refers to the instruction fee only.
 Fees refer to all other mandatory enrollment fees.
-For a complete list of tuition and fees, please refer to the Oregon University System's (OUS) Academic Year Fee Book.
+More information on tuition and fees can be found here.